Substra/substra-documentation/docs/_sources/getting_started/installation/local_install_docker_compose.md.txt

 > Please consider using the [Kubernetes & Skaffold](./local_install_skaffold.md) installation which is recommended over this docker-compose method.

-This guide will help you to get Substra source code and to start a local instance with two nodes: `owkin` and `chunantes`.
+This guide will help you to get Substra source code and to start a local instance with two nodes: `ORG_1` and `ORG_2`.

 ## Dependencies